A Borel-Weil Theorem for the Quantum Grassmannians: Abstract

 \section{Abstract}

-We establish a \nc generalisation of the Borel--Weil theorem for the \hk calculi of the quantum Grassmannians.
-The result is presented in the framework of \nc complex and holomorphic structures and generalises previous work of a number of authors on quantum projective space.
-As a direct consequence we get a novel holomorphic presentation of the twisted Grassmannian coordinate ring studied in \nc algebraic geometry.
+We establish a noncommutative generalisation of the Borel--Weil theorem for the Heckenberger--Kolb calculi of the quantum Grassmannians.
+The result is formulated in the framework of quantum principal bundles and noncommutative complex structures, and generalises previous work of a number of authors on quantum projective space.
+As a direct consequence we get a novel noncommutative differential geometric presentation of the twisted Grassmannian coordinate ring studied in noncommutative projective geometry.
+A number of applications to the noncommutative K\"ahler geometry of the quantum Grassmannians are also given.